Knowing how to lock Windows 10 is useful to protect your personal data. Just like your smartphone, you can lock your Windows 10 computer too.

 Note: Do not set a longer time interval before the screen saver can lock your computer display.
 A longer time interval means more extended access to your computer and can cause you security issues.
 On the other hand, a shorter interval may cause you hindrance and lock display while working.

-Lock screen in Windows 10 through Command Line or Run Prompt
+Lock screen in Windows 10 through the Command Line or Run Prompt

 - Search “Command Prompt” in Start Menu;